A cancer diagnosis will change the course of your life.

 In most cases, proving a doctor-patient relationship does not raise a significant hurdle to recovery.

-However, establishing the second and third elements of a cancer misdiagnosis lawsuit is more challenging.
+However, establishing the second and third elements of a misdiagnosis of cancer lawsuit is more challenging.

 More specifically, your lawyer will take a deep dive into the facts of your case to pinpoint where and how a doctor failed to provide the standard of care in diagnosing your illness.